Feynman Integral Reduction without Integration-By-Parts: Domain of integration and reduction of Feynman integrals

 Suppose that $S_{n}$ and $S_{n}'$ are two $n$-dimensional oriented hypersurfaces defined by $\mathcal{X} -\mathcal{Y} = 0$ and $\mathcal{X}' -\mathcal{Y}' =0$, respectively.
 See Figure~\ref{fig:domain} for a simple illustration with $n=1$.
 We need to show that the integrals on $S_n$ and $S_{n}'$ are the same.
 For that we will employ Stokes' theorem.
 Let $\Delta_{n+1}$ be the region enclosed by $S_{n}$, $S_{n}'$, the coordinate hyperplanes defined by $\alpha_j = 0$ ($j=0,1,\ldots,n$), and possibly the hyperplanes at infinity.
 Note that $f$ is a homogeneous function of degree $(-n-1)$ in the variables $\{\alpha_j\}$.
 This can be used to demonstrate that the $n$-form $f \, \omega$ is closed, i.e., $\dif (f \,\omega) = \dif f \wedge \omega + f \, \dif \omega = 0$:

 Therefore, the integration of $\dif (f \,\omega)$ in any region $\Delta_{n+1}$ in $\mathbb{R}^{n+1}$ is zero.
 By Stokes' theorem, this means that

 When restricted on the coordinate hyperplanes as part of $\partial\Delta_{n+1}$, $\omega$ always vanishes due to the factor of $\alpha_j$ in its definition \eqref{eq:w}.
-For the hyperplanes at infinity, we recall that the inequality $[\partial (\mathcal{X} - \mathcal{Y}) / \partial \alpha_j]_{S_n} \leq 0$ holds for every variable $\alpha_j\,$.
-Therefore, if the integrand has no singularities on the hyperplanes at infinity, its integral is confined to an infinitesimally small solid angle and thus yields a vanishing contribution.
-If, on the other hand, the integrand exhibits singularities on the hyperplanes at infinity, one needs to introduce regulators to define the integral.
-In dimensional regularization, the integral is regarded as an analytic function of the complex variable $\lambda_0 = -d/2\,$.
-Hence, when some $\alpha_j \to \infty\,$, there always exists some region of $\lambda_0$ where $\alpha_0^{-(L+1) \lambda_0} (\alpha_0 \, \mathcal{U} + \mathcal{F})^{\lambda_0}$ goes to zero sufficiently fast.
-It is then clear that the integrals on hyperplanes at infinity vanish for any $\lambda_0$ (including integer dimensions) by analytic continuation.
+The boundary hyperplanes at infinity correspond to infinitesimally small solid angles.
+Therefore, if the integrand has no singularities on these boundaries, its integral is yields a vanishing contribution.
+If, on the other hand, the integrand exhibits singularities on the boundaries at infinity, one needs to introduce regulators to define the integral.
+In dimensional regularization, the integral is regarded as an analytic function of the complex variable $\lambda_0 = -d/2$.
+Unlike the integrals on $S_{n}$ and $S_{n}'$, the integrals at infinity are simpler to analyze since the functions $\mathcal{X}$ and $\mathcal{Y}$ no longer come into play.
+It is enough to realize that $\alpha_0 \, \mathcal{U} + \mathcal{F}$ is a homogeneous polynomial, while the variables cannot go to infinity uniformly when approaching the boundaries (otherwise the assumption below Eq.~\eqref{eq:newLP} would be violated).
+Therefore, it is always possible to find some region of $\lambda_0$ where $\alpha_0^{-(L+1) \lambda_0} (\alpha_0 \, \mathcal{U} + \mathcal{F})^{\lambda_0}$ goes to zero sufficiently fast: if $\alpha_0$ is finite at the boundary, we can choose $\lambda_0$ to be sufficiently negative; while if $\alpha_0 \to \infty$ at the boundary, we can choose $\lambda_0$ to be sufficiently positive.

 The possible introduction of analytic regulators $\alpha_j^\rho$ does not change this conclusion, since $\rho$ should then be regarded as another complex variable on which the integral depends.
 Putting all the above together, we are now left with only $S_n$ and $S_n'$ in $\partial\Delta_{n+1}\,$.
 After taking care of the orientations of the hypersurfaces, we finally arrive at